ramhacks/ramhacks.github.io/pages/index.md

 * Code highlight with Rouge
 * Working with projects and programing challegnes
 * Robotics
-* Eating Kingston Pizza every other week because we are poor :(
-* Editted by Julio and Michael and Tim and Jacob  :/
+* Editted by Julio and Michael and Tim and Jacob

 ```ruby
 # Ruby code with syntax highlighting